SpringBoot12/SpringRestAPI/README.md

 # SpringRestAPI

-It supports methods GET, POST, PUT AND DELET
+It supports methods GET, POST, PUT AND DELETE